Choosing a marriage celebrant is a very personal choice.

 Couples naturally want someone who they feel comfortable with standing up there on their wedding day saying their vows to each other in front of their closest family and friends.
 But apart from the actual ceremony, you do spend time consulting with your celebrant prior to the wedding when planning your vows so you need a marriage celebrant that will listen to your ideas and guide you along the way.

-Brisbane City Celebrants have put together the below Q&A to help Brisbane brides and grooms know what questions to ask when searching for a Brisbane marriage celebrant.
+Below is a list of questions to help couples know what to ask when searching for a marriage celebrant.

 When deciding which Celebrant is right for you there are a few things to think about:

 Does their personality ‘gel’ with yours?
 Does it ‘fit’ the feel of your wedding e.g. for a modern thoroughly enjoyable wedding, that engages your guests, perhaps a fun and friendly Celebrant with a great ability to put you at ease is the type is what you are looking for… just like Brisbane City Celebrants ;)

 Consider, will the Celebrant you have in mind ‘fit’ in with your friends and guests, and make that great first impression of your wedding as your guests arrive?

 Our best advice is to go with your gut feeling, if things don’t feel quite right or they aren’t prepared to work with your ideas they may be on a different page to you, on the other hand if you feel that your Celebrant really ‘gets’ you, is on the same page, has the right ideas and suggestions for the kind of ceremony you have in mind, and clearly knows their stuff then snap them up and lock them in before someone else books them!

 Your Celebrant should also present highly professional with a wealth of knowledge, after all you are trusting them to meet the legal requirements of your ceremony, and to ensure the ceremony runs smoothly on the day.